mejasonatkinson/blog/content/posts/the-og-social-comparers.md

 - [Dyslexia Symptoms; NHS](https://www.nhs.uk/conditions/dyslexia/symptoms/)
 - [DCD Symptoms; NHS](https://www.nhs.uk/conditions/developmental-coordination-disorder-dyspraxia/symptoms/)

-*I have tried to research this post the best I can.
-IF there is anything wrong, please let me know and I will update the post and make clear the changes made*

 <!--
 LinkedIn
 It is sometimes said that comparison is the thief of joy.
 So why do we do it?
 What is the point of social comparison?
 And how does that play a role in being neurodiverse.